JakDaniels/MIOS/README.md

 	# cp Instances/.config/Regions/Regions.ini.example Instances/.config/Regions/Regions.ini
 	# vi Instances/.config/Regions/Regions.ini

 Place any Region specific options here that you want all Regions to start with.
+Options go under a heading called '[Region Defaults]'.
 Once you have done that we can add our first Region:

 	# ./mios --add-region TestRegion1 --instance Test1 --location 10000,10000 --size 512
 	Region TestRegion1 was created in Instance Test1 with UUID 8172c646-c147-efec-8476-d5e5b71ec62d on port 9005.